Matías Fracchia

-Matías Fracchia Moreira (born 21 September 1995) is a professional footballer who plays as a defender for Campeonato Brasileiro Série B club Coritiba.
+Matías Fracchia Moreira (born 21 September 1995) is a professional footballer who plays as a center-back for V.League 1 club SHB Da Nang.
 Born in Chile, he has represented both the United States and Uruguay at under-20 level.

 Early life

 Fracchia played college soccer for North Carolina State University while he studied sports management.

 Club career

 Deportes Temuco

 In 2017, he moved to Chile and signed with Deportes Temuco.

 Deportes Vallenar

 For 2019, he signed for Chilean second division side Deportes Vallenar after failing to make an appearance for Deportes Temuco and Barnechea in the lower leagues.

 O'Higgins

 For 2020, he signed for O'Higgins in the Chilean top flight.

 Comunicaciones

 On 28 December 2022, Comunicaciones announced the official signing of Fracchia.

 Danubio

 In 2024, Fracchia signed with Uruguayan club Danubio.

 Coritiba

-In January 2025, Fracchia moved to Brazil and joined Coritiba in the Série B.
+In January 2025, Fracchia moved to Brazil and joined Coritiba in the Série B. They won the league title.

+Coquimbo Unido

+On 16 December 2025, Fracchia signed with then Chilean champions Coquimbo Unido.
+After making an appearance at the 2026 Supercopa de Chile against Deportes Limache, he ended his contract with them on 6 February 2026.

+Cerro Largo

+After leaving Coquimbo Unido, Fracchia returned to Uruguay and joined Cerro Largo in March 2026.

+SHB Đà Nẵng

+On 24 July 2026, Fracchia signed with Vietnamese club SHB Đà Nẵng.

 International career

 Fracchia holds three different citizenships: Chilean by his birth, Uruguayan by his paternal line and American by residence.
 So, he has represented Uruguay as well as the United States at youth level.